RedisLabs/redisraft/docs/Deployment.md

 ### Monitoring

-The primary tool for monitoring the status and health of a RedisRaft cluster is the `RAFT.INFO` command.
+The primary tool for monitoring the status and health of a RedisRaft cluster is the `INFO raft` command.

 RedisRaft nodes communicate with each other over the Redis port, using dedicated commands for the implementation of the Raft RPC.
 It is important to verify the network configuration is correct.
 In particular: